qemu/qemu/docs/devel/writing-monitor-commands.rst

 Now that the QMP command is in place, we can also make it available in the human monitor (HMP).

-With the introduction of the QAPI, HMP commands make QMP calls.
+With the introduction of QAPI, HMP commands make QMP calls.
 Most of the time HMP commands are simple wrappers.
-All HMP commands implementation exist in the monitor/hmp-cmds.c file.

 Here's the implementation of the "hello-world" HMP command::